guillaumedsde/alpine-qbittorrent-openvpn/README.md

 ## Enhancements

-[@reconman](https://github.com/reconman) suggests using [docker-autoheal](https://github.com/willfarrell/docker-autoheal) by ading the `autoheal=true` label to the container to automatically restart it when the container becomes unhealthy (qBittorrent or OpenVPN crashes).
+[@reconman](https://github.com/reconman) suggests using [docker-autoheal](https://github.com/willfarrell/docker-autoheal) by adding the `autoheal=true` label to the container to automatically restart it when the container becomes unhealthy (qBittorrent or OpenVPN crashes).

 ## 🙏 Credits